-- (b) for a development application made under section 137AB (Applications in anticipation of territory plan variation-made after draft plan variation prepared)-the draft plan variation has commenced under section 83 or section 84. - (3) Also, the planning and land authority or Minister must refuse a development application to which division 9.4.2 (Varying concessional leases to remove concessional status) applies if the Minister decides under section 261 that considering the application is not in the public interest. - (4) The planning and land authority or Minister must take action under subsection (1) in relation to a development application not later than the end of the prescribed time period for the application. - (5) To remove any doubt, the time for deciding a development application is not affected by- - (a) the referral of the application to the Minister by the planning and land authority under section 158; or - (b) the referral of the application back to the authority by the Minister under section 159. - (6) If the planning and land authority approves a development application that relates to a regulated tree, the authority may, under this section- - (a) if a tree management plan is already in force for the tree approve an amendment of, or replacement for, the tree management plan; or - (b) in any other case-approve a tree management plan for the tree.
+- (b) for a development application made under section 137AB (Applications in anticipation of territory plan variation-made after draft plan variation prepared)-the draft plan variation has commenced under section 83 or section 84. - (3) Also, the planning and land authority or Minister must refuse the following development applications: - (a) a development application to which division 9.4.2 (Varying concessional leases to remove concessional status) applies if the Minister decides under section 261 that considering the application is not in the public interest; - (b) a development application for a development involving affected residential premises other than a remediation development. - (4) The planning and land authority or Minister must take action under subsection (1) in relation to a development application not later than the end of the prescribed time period for the application. - (5) To remove any doubt, the time for deciding a development application is not affected by- - (a) the referral of the application to the Minister by the planning and land authority under section 158; or - (b) the referral of the application back to the authority by the Minister under section 159. - (6) If the planning and land authority approves a development application that relates to a regulated tree, the authority may, under this section- - (a) if a tree management plan is already in force for the tree-approve an amendment of, or replacement for, the tree management plan; or - (b) in any other case-approve a tree management plan for the tree.